britishkenyan/LITA-CLASS-DOCUMENTATION/README.md

 # LITA-CLASS-DOCUMENTATION
+##LITA_DB
-Repository for Ladies in technology project
+Learning repo for Ladies in technology project